With more employees working remotely as a result of the coronavirus, business-focused VPN services are seeing a huge rise in users.

 The VPN industry as a whole has seen increased growth during this difficult time and according to Google Trends, the search term “VPN” has skyrocketed since last week.
 In the US, searches for VPN grew by 25 percent and the UK also saw a rise in searches at 20 percent.

 Countries in Europe had even more searches for VPNs with Germany seeing a 30 percent increase and Spain seeing a 40 percent increase.
-However, Italy, which has suffered the largest coronavirus outbreak in the region, saw the most searches at 55 percent and these numbers are also reflected in VPN sales.
+However, Italy, which has suffered the largest coronavirus outbreak in the region, saw the most searches at 55 percent and these numbers are also reflected in VPN sales to services like NordVPN.

 - A sneak peek inside a NordVPN server